silvenon/silvenon.com/readme.md

 ## Syntax highlighting

-Since MDX uses rehype under the hood, it was fairly easy to implement syntax highlihgting for code blocks using [@mapbox/rehype-prism].
+Since Gatsby's MDX plugin supports adding `gatsby-remark-*` plugins, it was easy to implement syntax highlighting for code blocks using [gatsby-remark-prismjs].
 Then I just scrolled through available [Prism themes][prism-themes] and picked my favorite one.

 ## Responsive images